The Poisson boundary of wreath products: Preliminaries

-\end{thm}\ The mean conditional entropy can be obtained by taking the logarithm of the transition probabilities of the conditional random walk, and then integrating over the path space (see Equation (20) on page 462 of \cite{KaimanovcihVershik1983}).
+\begin{thm} Let $G$ be a countable group, and let $\mu$ be a probability measure on $G$ with $H(\mu)<\infty$.
+Consider a $\mu$-boundary $\mathbf{X}=(X,\lambda)$ of $G$.
+Then $\mathbf{X}$ is the Poisson boundary of $(G,\mu)$ if and only if $ \lim_{n\to \infty}\frac{H_{\mathbf{X}}(\alpha_n)}{n}=0.$ \end{thm}\ The mean conditional entropy can be obtained by taking the logarithm of the transition probabilities of the conditional random walk, and then integrating over the path space (see Equation (20) on page 462 of \cite{KaimanovcihVershik1983}).
 Thus, the formulation of the conditional entropy criterion in Theorem \ref{thm: conditional entropy alternative formulation} follows from Theorem \ref{thm: conditional entropy criterion - Kaimanovich}.
 We also mention that Theorem \ref{thm: conditional entropy alternative formulation} is a particular case of \cite[Theorem 2.17]{KaimanovichSobieczky2012}, where the result is proved in a more general setting for random walks along classes of graphed equivalence relations.
 For random walks on groups, the equivalence relation that one considers is the one induced by identifying sample paths of $G^{\mathbb{N}}$ which are mapped to the same boundary point $\xi \in X$.
 We thank Anna Erschler and Vadim Kaimanovich for pointing out to us the paper \cite{Kaimanovich1985conditional}, and for many explanations about the results that appear on it.

 In the proofs of our main results (Theorems \ref{thm: lamplighter Poisson boundary} and \ref{thm: Poisson for finite first moment}) we will use the formulation of Kaimanovich's conditional entropy criterion in terms of the mean conditional entropy (Theorem \ref{thm: conditional entropy alternative formulation}).